BeSuter/UltrasoundImageAnalyser/README.md

 ## Example:
 Assume that you added the following images to the UltrasoundImageAnalyser folder: img1.jpeg, img2.jpeg, img3.png

-Run the image analyzer with the following terminal command:
+Run the image analyzer with the following terminal command in order to get the average pixel brightness of the three images:
 ```
 python us_image_analyzer.py --image img1.jpeg, img2.jpeg, img3.png
 ```